Boamorte8/boa-payments/docs/improves.md

 - Study figma to do a general design
 - Choose a tool or tools to do deploy of the app
 - To do other features of the app
-- Use commitlint to do commits with linter
+- Use commitlint to do commits with linter on windows too